Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/slots.md

 # Slots

-The OTP application on the YubiKey contains two configurable slots: the LongPress slot and the ShortPress slot.
+The OTP application on the YubiKey contains two configurable slots: the "long press" slot and the "short press" slot.
 Each slot may be programmed with one of the following configurations:

 - [Yubico OTP](xref:OtpYubicoOtp)
 - [Initiative for Open Authentication HMAC-based OTP (OATH HOTP)](xref:OtpHotp)